Starfield: Release date, platforms, gameplay & more

 Starfield is the highly-anticipated sci-fi adventure game from Bethesda, but when can we get our hands on it?
-Find out everything we know about its release window, whether it has multiplayer, along with the latest news and gameplay.
+Here’s everything we know about its release date, whether it has multiplayer, along with gameplay details.

 Bethesda hasn’t launched a new IP in 25 years, with existing franchises like The Elder Scrolls, Doom, and Fallout dominating their releases.
 All that is set to change though, with space RPG Starfield set to blast players into the cosmos.

-Described as “Skyrim in space” by studio head Todd Howard, Starfield immediately captured the attention of gamers when first announced at E3 2018.
+Described as “Skyrim in space” by studio head Todd Howard, Starfield immediately captured the attention of gamers when first announced at E3 2018, and is comfortably one of the biggest games coming in 2023.

 June 2022’s Xbox Games Showcase gave us a look at gameplay for the first time, and unsurprisingly, fans are more eager than ever to get their hands on the title.
 Here’s everything we know about Starfield, including news on when it will release, platforms, multiplayer, and more.